awitkowski0/thematic-superheroes/CONTRIBUTING.md

 ## How to Contribute
 1. **Fork the Repository**: `github.com/awitkowski0/thematic-superheroes`
 2. **Clone Locally** and create a branch for your changes (e.g., `fix/pehkui-crash` or `qol/suit-bench-ui`).
-3. **Test Changes** with Minecraft 1.20.1 or 1.20.4 and required dependencies:
+3. **Test Changes** with Minecraft 1.20.1 and required dependencies:
    - Fabric API
    - GeckoLib (>=4.7.1.2)
    - Pehkui (>=3.7.11)